cloudmesh-community/fa18-523-82/paper/paper.md

 # IBM Watson and its Services :hand: fa18-523-82

-:o: format incorrect
+:o: please use our format as listed in the sample, mentioned before

 :o: abstract does not tell me what watson is so i stopped reading, you should start with similar outline such as summaries and than go in details

+:o: paper is to short to have an abstract or conclusion please merge into introduction

 | github: [:cloud:](https://github.com/cloudmesh-community/fa18-523-82/edit/master/paper/paper.md)

+## Keywords

+:o: not properly formated

+fa18-523-82, IBM Watson, IBM Watson Analytics, Machine Learning, Natural Language Understanding, Speech to Text, Text to Speech

 ## Abstract

 As the world continues to become more social, the data is ought to grow, and competitive advantage is to those who utilize the data better than their peers and can directly connect it to their business outcomes and other useful pursuits.
 Therefore, to play a competitive role in the field of business, there is an immense need for tools and processes, which help to collect all the required data generated across numerous platforms easily, to store, manage, manipulate, aggregate, analyze and integrate the data which help in making insightful business decisions.

-## Keywords

-fa18-523-82, IBM Watson, IBM Watson Analytics, Machine Learning, Natural Language Understanding, Speech to Text, Text to Speech

 ## Introduction to IBM Watson